Breast Asymmetry Truths

-Despite what some may have you believe, breast asymmetry is perfectly NORMAL.
+Despite what some may have you believe, uneven boobs are perfectly NORMAL

-Let’s face it, bra shopping can be a pretty tortuous experience right?
-A seemingly never ending quest to find that mythical unicorn that is the perfectly fitting bra.
+Let’s face it, bra shopping can be a pretty torturous experience, right?
+A seemingly never-ending quest to find that mythical unicorn that is the perfectly fitting bra.
 Especially when you have one boob bigger than the other!

 It's Not You, It's Everyone